 There is a question that a lot of Tesla owners are asking these days, is Autopilot 2.0 as good as 1.0 yet?
-Firmware 8.1 was supposed to deliver on this in December 2016 but was postponed several times – now it’s here.
+At this point the two generations are pretty much equal as far as Autosteer goes – even though some other features are still lacking.
 Look below for what features have been implemented, and what features are still missing.

 - Auto lane change (v8.1)